 - 1. The present Procedures prescribe arrangements under which public consultations of draft BEREC documents shall be carried out. - 2.
 The consultation modalities hereby defined shall apply to all draft BEREC documents setting out provisions of general or regulatory content, such as opinions, regulatory best practice or reports, which the Board of Regulators might consider appropriate to submit to public consultation. - 3.
-The Office shall be responsible for launching public consultations and calling for public hearings, following the request of the Board of Regulators in accordance with Article 2.
-Notice of the launch of the public consultation and/or the call of a public hearing shall be published on the BEREC website, specifying deadlines and contact details for submitting contributions.

-4. The document to be consulted may take the shape of a draft version of the final document but could also be in the form of a questionnaire or any other format.
+The Office shall be responsible for launching the public consultation, following the request of the Board of Regulators in accordance with Article 2.
+Notice of the launch of the public consultation shall be published on the BEREC website, specifying deadlines and contact details for submitting contributions. - 4.
+The document to be consulted may take the shape of a draft version of the final document but could also be in the form of a questionnaire or any other format.